hydaline-code/Leaderboard/README.md

 ### Key Features <a name="key-features"></a>
     - Set up a new project with webpack
-    - Use api for key gen and styling
-    -Document is created dynamically using JS
+    - Use api for to create the leaderbord game -Elements are created dynamically using JS

 ## 💻 Getting Started <a name="getting-started"></a>